dqdang/grover-algorithm/README.md

 # Grover-Algorithm
 Application of a quantum algorithm on a classical computer.
-Grover's algorithm is a search and find solution returning the highest probable match in the input's domain of an unsorted database.
+Grover's algorithm is a search and find solution returning the highest probable match of an unsorted domain.

 Authors:	DK Lee, Derek Dang